Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## CommonDataServiceForAppsLinkedServiceTypeProperties
 ### Properties
-* **authenticationType**: 'AADServicePrincipal' | 'Ifd' | 'Office365' (Required): The authentication type to connect to Common Data Service for Apps server.
+* **authenticationType**: any (Required): The authentication type to connect to Common Data Service for Apps server.
 'Office365' for online scenario, 'Ifd' for on-premises with Ifd scenario.
 'AADServicePrincipal' for Server-To-Server authentication in online scenario.
 Type: string (or Expression with resultType string).
-* **deploymentType**: 'Online' | 'OnPremisesWithIfd' (Required): The deployment type of the Common Data Service for Apps instance.
+* **deploymentType**: any (Required): The deployment type of the Common Data Service for Apps instance.
 'Online' for Common Data Service for Apps Online and 'OnPremisesWithIfd' for Common Data Service for Apps on-premises with Ifd.
 Type: string (or Expression with resultType string).
 * **encryptedCredential**: any: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string (or Expression with resultType string).
 * **hostName**: any: The host name of the on-premises Common Data Service for Apps server.
 The property is required for on-prem and not allowed for online.
 Type: string (or Expression with resultType string).
 * **organizationName**: any: The organization name of the Common Data Service for Apps instance.
 The property is required for on-prem and required for online when there are more than one Common Data Service for Apps instances associated with the user.
 Type: string (or Expression with resultType string).